section-engineering-education/engineering-education/content/articles/eclat-algorithm-in-python/index.md

 Generate a frequent high set from the frequent itemsets.

 ### Prerequisites:
-To follow up with this article, the learner needs to be comfortable working with the following libraries in python, Sk-learn, Pandas, Numpy.
+To follow up with this article, the learner needs to be comfortable working with the following libraries in python, Sk-learn, Pandas, and Numpy.

 ### Introduction to ECLAT Algorithm
-As we foresaid, the main idea in the association rule is to discover valid information and knowledge from a large dataset.
+As we aforesaid, the main idea in the association rule is to discover valid information and knowledge from a large dataset.
 There number of algorithms that have been developed over the years that make this activity as successful as possible.
-The major algorithm used includes;
+The major algorithm used includes:

 1. Apriori Algorithm
 2. Eclat Algorithm